teracyhq/docker-files/angular-cli/README.md

 "test": "ng test --browsers Chrome_no_sandbox"
 ```

-By defaul, karma test runs and watches.
+By default, karma test runs and watches.
 To disable watch, you should use this on CI systems instead:

 ```
 $ ng test --browsers Chrome_no_sandbox -w false